The Medical Council of Canada’s policy direction is set by its Council, which has 52 positions, including a position for:

 - Up to five members from the public

-- Two postgraduate resident members
+- Two student members, and two postgraduate resident members

 Council typically meets once a year at its Annual Meeting.